What Is Home Insurance and How Does It Work?

 HO-2: Broad Form

-• Offers broader protection than HO-1
+• Benefits: Provides broader protection than HO-1 while remaining more affordable than higher-tier policies.

 HO-3: Special Form